Does Real Queryable Encryption mean there is a Fake Queryable Encryption?

 The first encryption offerings to examine are database-side operations.
 As the name implies, the data is encrypted in the database.
 The two most common are transparent data encryption (TDE), where the database software encrypts the data before it is saved to disk, and full disk encryption (FDE), where the underlying operating system does the encryption before it is saved to disk.
 As far as anyone who can access the database is concerned, both are “transparent” because it happens automatically and without the user’s knowledge.
 These approaches to encryption were introduced decades ago when physical theft of hard drives was the primary concern.
 If somebody steals the encrypted drives and inserted them into their own computers, the data is protected.
 While physical theft is still a concern today, it is responsible for only 8% of data leaks.
 Hackers gaining remote access are responsible for 80% of data leaks with malicious insiders coming in at 6%.1 Despite the convenience of database-side encryption, it clearly falls short for security.

 The next encryption offerings to investigate are client-side operations.
-Again, as implied, the encryption is done on any application before writing to the database.
-Assuming the application implements access controls of its own, direct attacks on the database are completely protected.
+Here, the encryption is done on the application before writing to the database and ensures direct attacks on the database are completely protected.
 However, there are several downfalls.
 The first is that the application must be written to either do the encryption itself or connect to an external service (API), but in either case, this requires code changes.
 This may be very difficult for older applications and impossible if using a third-party application.
 The second issue is that the application is responsible for key management as well as the encryption itself, which can be an entire additional layer of effort to implement and manage going forward.
 Yet another issue with client-side encryption is a lack of centralized control.
 Imagine managing many applications across an enterprise, all separately determining what data to encrypt with what algorithms, and key mapping.
 The final issue with client-side encryption is that only equality matches (i.e. find or select a social security number) are possible when querying the database.
 Any operations that the database used to be able to do – such as sort, search, or math – are only possible if the application pulls all the relevant data and then performs these operations.
 This is potentially much more coding, very inefficient from a computing perspective and a security risk while the application handles all this data.

 Queryable Encryption

-1. Range (find all dates after X and before Y, or find all transactions equal or greater than X$, etc.)
+- Range – return entries where all dates after X and before Y, or all transactions greater than $X

-This is a fantastic step forward for NoSQL database security, but that is the entire list of operations as of today.
-They also note that queryable encryption potentially increases storage needs by up to 5X.
+This is a fantastic step forward for NoSQL database security, but that is the entire list of planned operations as of today.
+They also note that QE potentially increases storage needs by up to 5X and large writes can be 5-10X slower.

 Real Queryable Encryption

 Baffle implements a reverse proxy that operates at the SQL session layer between the application and database.
 At the highest level, the proxy encrypts when data is written to the database and decrypts when data is read.
-No application code changes are required.
 The proxy implements two-tier key encryption and manages all the key-data mapping.
 If Baffle stopped there, we would provide client-side security without the downfalls of application code changes and key management.
 But we didn’t stop there.

 Conclusion